Earthquake - Red Zone

 It is important to consider which option will best suit your circumstances.
 If you have full replacement insurance and the home is a write off, it may best to take Option 2 and negotiate with your insurance company concerning the value of your home claim.

 The Government offer will be based on the 2007 rating valuation if your home is within Christchurch’s rating Region, or the 2008 rating valuation if within the Waimakariri District.
 This rating valuation does not include a value for your chattels.
 If you choose Option 2, your insurer will need to do a full assessment of your home.
 You have nine months from receiving your CERA offer to accept either option.
-Settlement must then take place before the end of April 2013.
+Settlement must then take place before the end of July 2013 or by 31 January 2014 if an extension has been granted to flat land owners.

 We recommend discussing your options with your insurer, lawyer, bank and any other trusted and interested parties.